TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/README.md

 The demo video can be found on Youtube at [here](https://youtu.be/7WRQlVK01ZI)

-If you would like live demo, download rpi_code into your environment and run the simulation code.
-Visit demonicmushy.dyndns.org:3000 for the live demo (Hopefully we haven't torn down our project by the time you are reading this D: )
+If you would like to use your own data, download rpi_code into your environment and modify the simulation code to take in your sensors data.
+Visit demonicmushy.dyndns.org:3000 to see your own data being populated on the BACO Board (Hopefully we haven't torn down our project by the time you are reading this D: )

 **_i.
 Technology Used:_**
 + IBM Watson Studio's AutoAI and Watson ML